 Winterization Efforts

 In November 2022, WMF and CER, with backing from the Ministry of Foreign Affairs of the Netherlands, partnered to support the winterization of several historic sites in the Ukrainian oblasts of Kyiv, Sumy, and Chernihiv.
-Having been damaged by Russian artillery during the war, these buildings are now at further risk from ice and snow unless preventative measures are taken to shield the exposed interiors from precipitation and prevent the structures from further degradation and potential collapse.
-The following sites are being supported for emergency winterization:
+Having been damaged by Russian artillery during the war, these buildings were at further risk from ice and snow unless preventative measures were taken to shield the exposed interiors from precipitation and prevent the structures from further degradation and potential collapse.
+The following sites were selected for emergency winterization:

 Housed in a striking Gothic Revival Building, Chernihiv’s Museum of Antiquities possessed a rich collection of artifacts thanks to the work of founder Vasyl Tarnovsky.
 Prior to the Russian Revolution, it was the only museum devoted to Ukrainian culture in the Russian Empire.
 Though the collection was moved when the building was converted into a regional library in 1978, the site retained both its splendid ornamentation and its reputation for historic richness.

 In March of 2022, Russian shelling resulted in the collapse of part of the building’s roof and walls.
-Experts have already conducted comprehensive onsite surveys in preparation for the installation of a fence, the removal of debris, and the filling in of the crater left by the bombing.
-WMF and CER are supporting the winterization of the site, including shielding the partly ruined building from further damage and medium-term stabilization, in partnership with the Chernihiv Regionel Military Administration and the LLCs K.D.K.
+Experts conducted comprehensive onsite surveys, installed a protective fence, removed debris, filled the bomb crater, and installed a protective cover.
+WMF and CER supported the winterization of the site, including shielding the partly ruined building from further damage and medium-term stabilization, in partnership with the Chernihiv Regionel Military Administration and the LLCs K.D.K.
 BUD and Project Innovations.

 Originally comprising the private collection of philanthropists Bohdan and Varvara Khanenko, this Kyiv museum is one of Ukraine’s most important artistic institutions, featuring works from across the globe.
 The nineteenth-century buildings in which the collection is housed are also of great architectural value.

 The Khanenko Museum was among a number of important cultural institutions that suffered damage during a missile attack on the Ukrainian capital in October of 2022.
-WMF and CER will support emergency actions to protect the museum, including its damaged metal roof tiles and roof lanterns, among other activities, in collaboration with the LLCs K.D.K.
+WMF and CER have supported emergency actions to protect the museum, including its damaged metal roof tiles and roof lanterns, among other activities, in collaboration with the LLCs K.D.K.
 BUD and Project Innovations.

 Identifying and Addressing Critical Needs